 Wet ingredients that contain water may be noted to see if a dough has a higher real hydration rate than a simple calculation implies.
 Ingredients that contain water are not necessarily counted directly – it involves conversions and extra math.

 Water is water.
-A cup of water, USA standard is 236.6 grams (in the metric system one milliliter of water is one gram).
-(An Imperial cup of water converts to 284 grams.
-A metric cup of water is 250 grams.).
+A cup depends on the recipe and the context.
+A cup of water, USA standard, is 236.6 grams, which rounds up to 237 g. (in the metric system one milliliter of water is one gram).
+An Imperial cup of water converts to 284 grams.
+A metric cup of water is 250 grams.

 Water content of baking ingredients can be calculated by referring the USDA Food Composition Databases.
 For a Canadian product, the Canadian Nutrient File may have the value.
 Using the databases takes some practice.
 Not all of the water reported in the data is released from the source ingredient and incorporated into dough.
 It may be necessary to use a teaspoon or two more water to get the hydration right (for 2 cups of flour in bread machine).

 Milk is nearly all water.
 A cup of fluid cow’s milk is 244-245 grams according to USDA averages.
 Whole milk should be 3.25% butter fat.
 2% milk, 1% milk, and non-fat (or skim) milk are reduced fat milk products.
 1 + 1/4 cups of skim milk has 1 + 3/16 cups (1 cup + 3 tbsp) of water.